Test Code LAB1688 Alpha-1-Antitrypsin Clearance, Feces and Serum

 In the absence of either a 24-hour fecal collection or a contemporary serum specimen, the fecal concentration of alpha-1-antitrypsin (AAT) can be used as a surrogate marker.
 The clearance test is preferred as it normalizes the large range of serum AAT concentrations and the variability in random fecal AAT concentrations.

-When gastric loss of AAT is suspected (eg, Menetrier disease), AAT clearance is not a reliable indicator of protein loss as AAT is sensitive to pH <3 and rapidly destroyed.
+When gastric loss of AAT is suspected (eg, Menetrier disease), AAT clearance is not a reliable indicator of protein loss as AAT is sensitive to pH less than3 and rapidly destroyed.
 When gastric protein loss is suspected and the AAT clearance is normal, the recommendation is to repeat testing after starting an acid suppressive medication regime.

 Supportive Data